helencho/leafbit/README.md

 # Leafbit :seedling:

 Buy a seed.
 Watch your tree grow as you progress towards your activity goals.
 Plant your tree on the map when the tree reaches its maturity :deciduous_tree:.

 Feel good about partner organizations planting a tree in real life.

+This Fitbit clock face works together with [Leafbit Web App](https://github.com/husheric/LeafbitWeb).

 ## Features